 3. Bleach used to create an obvious pattern in the hair, such as bleach used to streak down the centre of the hair, which contrasts with the rest of the hair colour.

-4. Decorative inserts, such as feathers or braids etc.
+4. Decorative inserts such as feathers, tinsel or braids etc.

-Clear and pale pink nail varnish only may be worn in school.
+Only clear and pale pink nail varnish may be worn in school.
 No gel, acrylic or excessively long nails.

 - Blue blazer (approved school style)

 - Charcoal trousers of agreed style or plain charcoal skirt of agreed style

 - Black tights or black or white socks